xdtianyu/SmallTalkService/README.md

 # SmallTalkService
-SmallTalkService is a web interface for SmallTalk
+SmallTalkService is a web interface for SmallTalk, it's still under development.

 ###Develop Dependence